Virtual Help icon Virtual Help

 Things you can control:

-• Your response to all of the above.
+• Your response to the things you can't control.

 While it’s perfectly normal to experience frustration, anger, and sadness, part of resilience is the ability to deal with problems productively.